sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

   wget --user=homer --ask-password --ca-directory=/etc/grid-security/certificates \
       https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/homer/zap.tar

-If you don't have an /etc/grid-security/certificates directory, you could specify --no-check-certificate, but we don't reccommend this.
+If you don't have an /etc/grid-security/certificates directory, you could specify --no-check-certificate, but we don't recommend this.

 Downloading with proxy authentication